VeryCrazyDog/socketio-gol/README.md

 # Socket.IO Conway's Game of Life
-An interacive [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) which allow multiple players accessing the same world.
-It act as a [Socket.IO](https://socket.io/) demo.
+An interacive [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) [Socket.IO](https://socket.io/) demo which allow multiple players accessing the same world.
+Socket IO is used because WebSocket protocol is best suitable for real-time application which requires low latency and bi-direction communication.

 A workable demo is hosted on https://socketio-gol.herokuapp.com/.